Full Frame Finder

 No, prime lenses lack the neutral mount that you will find on the rear of Angenieux and Cooke zoom lenses.

 First, you need to verify the lens, with the stock factory supplied PL mount installed, holds focus throughout the entire zoom range, when mounted on your camera, and focused on a target 10 feet (3 meters) distant.
 If it does not hold focus during this test, you will need to have your lens and camera serviced by a qualified service technician.
-If the lens holds focus with the factory PL mount installed, then the first thing to look for is a little bit of dirt or grit between the front of the Xpander and the rear of the lens neutral mount surface.
+If the lens holds focus with the factory PL mount installed, then the first thing to look for is a little bit of dirt or grit between the front of the Xpander and the rear of the lens universal mount surface.
 Both need to be very clean, so that the flange-focal distance will remain correct when you install the Xpander.

-Also, in any situation, all zoom lenses need to be properly supported with study matte-box rods, especially the very heavy Angenieux 24-290 Optimo.
+Also, in any situation, all zoom lenses need to be properly supported with sturdy matte-box rods, especially the very heavy Angenieux 24-290 Optimo.
 If a lens is not properly supported, it can change the carefully calibrated flange-focal distance.

 Yes, by special order.